Small businesses are adopting business VoIP telephone solutions to improve both internal and external communication efficiency.

 Ooma is a scalable option for remote work, with pricing starting at $19.95/month/user

 Ooma is one of the best small-business phone services available because of its reasonable price and scalable options.
-Although the Office and Office Pro plan from Ooma are among the most affordable VoIP phone service options for organizations with remote workers; they are also among the most feature-rich.
+Although the Office and Office Pro plans from Ooma are among the most affordable VoIP phone service options for organizations with remote workers; they are also among the most feature-rich.

 Ooma phone systems are adaptable, allowing you to use your office phone while working from home.
 You can place and accept business calls on your mobile phone, or use the Ooma desktop program to make calls from your computer while connected to the internet.
 Furthermore, even with an upper-tier plan, Ooma’s rates remain reasonably priced.